Don’t you just love preparing for the new year?

-Even if Facebook and Instagram isn’t a requirement for your career, if you have accounts, might as well freshen them up for the new year.
+Even if Facebook and Instagram aren’t a requirement for your career, if you have accounts, might as well freshen them up for the new year.

 Update your headers and profile picture at least to prep for the new year.

-13. Make sure your home and email address is correct on all of your financial accounts.
+13. Make sure your home and email addresses are correct on all your financial accounts.

 Go through your bank statements and make sure everything is updated.

-If you recently moved, got a new job, or you want all of your alerts to go to a different email account, update those now so that you can be assured that you know what’s going on with all of your accounts.
+If you recently moved, got a new job, or want all of your alerts to go to a different email account, update those now so that you can be assured that you know what’s going on with all of your accounts.

 14. Turn off auto withdrawals for things you’re paying for but rarely or never use.